home-assistant/developers.home-assistant/docs/internationalization/core.md

 ### Devices

 #### Name of devices
 Integrations can provide translations for names of its devices.
-To do this, provide an `device` object, that contains translations of the names and set the device's `translation_key` to a key under a domain in the `device` object.
+To do this, provide a `device` object, that contains translations of the names and set the device's `translation_key` to a key under a domain in the `device` object.
 If the device's `translation_key` is not `None` and the `device` object provides a translated name, the `name` will be ignored.

 It is also supported to use placeholders within the translation.
 If a placeholder is defined within the translation string, the device's `translation_placeholders` has to be set accordingly.